trallnag/kubestatus2cloudwatch/README.md

             name: kubestatus2cloudwatch
 ```

-Check the pod logs and the CloudWatch metric to see if things work as expected.
+Check the container logs and the CloudWatch metric to see if things work as
+expected.

 ## Configuration